The Best Things to Do This ANZAC Day in Melbourne

 WAKE UP FOR AN ANZAC DAY DAWN SERVICE

-There's nothing like paying your respects as the bugle brings up the sun, even if you can't be there in person.
-And if you are headed along?
-With hundreds of people descending on the area, planning your trip in is important.
-Public transport services will be running to the regular Sunday timetable — for any ANZAC Day transport information, head to the PTV website.
+Of course, with thousands of people set to descend on the area to pay their respects, planning your trip in to the Dawn Service is important.
+Public transport services will be running to public holiday timetables — for any ANZAC Day transport information, head to the PTV website.
 Hungry after the service?
-The CBD's Duke of Wellington will be cooking up breakfast from 7am.
+The CBD's Young & Jackson will open its doors from 6.30am and the Duke of Wellington will be cooking up breakfast from 8am.

 For a complete list of RSL club services on the day, head to the RSL website.